mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 ```
 As you can see in the example above to present an action sheet, we use *actionSheet* modifier bound to a boolean value and a closure which creates an action sheet.
 Alternatively, to display an alert, we have to use *alert* modifier instead.

 > *ActionSheet* is deprecated now, use confirmation dialogs instead.
-To learn more, take a look at my [Confirmation dialogs in SwiftUI](/2021/07/28/confirmation-dialogs-in-swiftui/) post.
+To learn more, take a look at my ["Confirmation dialogs in SwiftUI"](/2021/07/28/confirmation-dialogs-in-swiftui/) post.

 The interesting fact here is that SwiftUI resets the binding to initial value after *Alert* or *Action Sheet* dismissal.